Student Center for Professional Development

 - Click on the Join Now button

-Once you complete the SCPD Application, please come to the SCPD Office to pick up your Passport to Success (Passport).
+Once you complete the SCPD Application, please note the Passport pick-up from the SCPD Office is on hold until further notice due to COVID-19.

 The Student Center for Professional Development (SCPD) is a bridge between a student’s academic life and career.
 We focus on helping students develop the professional skills and personal attributes most valued by prospective employers.